riscv-ovpsim/imperas-riscv-tests/README.md

 The following is a list of some of the companies and organizations that rely on Imperas simulators as their RISC-V reference:

-Mellanox/Nvidia, Seagate, NSITEXE/Denso, Google Cloud, Chips Alliance, lowRISC, OpenHW Group, Codasip, SiFive, Andes, Valtrix, Nagra/Kudelski, Silicon Labs, Incore Semi, NXP, Dolphin Integration, RISC-V Compliance Working Group, ...
+Mellanox/Nvidia, Seagate, MIPS, NSITEXE/Denso, Google Cloud, Chips Alliance, lowRISC, OpenHW Group, Codasip, SiFive, Andes, Valtrix, Nagra/Kudelski, Silicon Labs, Incore Semi, NXP, Dolphin Integration, RISC-V Compliance Working Group, ...

 This download contains a binary of the Imperas configurable reference simulator, a test framework to run the simulator or your device-under-test, and tests to run on several targets.
 Use the tests to check ISA compliance of your device.